© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pair of Bronze Age bowl barrows 150m north of Roustage Wood is a scheduled monument protected by Historic England under reference 1008416.
 View the official record →

-A Pair of Bronze Age bowl barrows 150m north of Roustage Wood is an ancient funerary monument located in Oxfordshire, England, dating to the Bronze Age period.
+A pair of Bronze Age bowl barrows is located 150 metres north of Roustage Wood in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008416.

 Pair of Bronze Age bowl barrows 150m north of Roustage Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008416.